Bertrand256/dash-masternode-tool/doc/notes.md

 Remember to close other applications connected to the same hardware wallet device DMT communicates with, for example web browsers with open online wallet apps, Chrome wallet apps, etc.
-Communication with the device by these applications may distort data exchanged by DMT, which may result in unexpected behavior like returning different Dash address than the one for which the query was sent.
+Communication with the device by these applications may distort data exchanged by DMT, which may result in unexpected behavior like returning a different Dash address than the one for which the query was sent.

 ## Note DMT0004